isomerpages/sp-5gacademy/index.md

       subtitle: Learn more
       button: View More
   - infopic:
+      title: 6G - What It Is & When To Expect It
+      subtitle: Free Webinar - On Demand
+      description: Will 6G ofer 1000Gbps peak internet speed?
+Find out by watching our free webinar.
+      button: Find Out More
+      url: /resources/events/6G-what-it-is-and-when-to-expect-it
+      image: /images/events/apis_6g what it is and when to expect it.PNG
+      alt: 6G by APIS Training
+  - infopic:
       title: Critical Business Basics for Carbon and Net Zero in Telecoms
       subtitle: LIVE CLASSROOM - WED 19 JUL
       description: "DATE: 17 JUL 2023 (WED) <br> TIME: 5.00 PM (SINGAPORE TIME)"